Quantum work extraction efficiency for noisy quantum batteries: the role of coherence: Discussion

 \section{Discussion}

 In this article we examined to what extent a QB composed of an arbitrary number of q-cells can maintain its initial energy after the action of environmental noise.
-In particular, we focused on the self-discharging process of the battery due to the contact with a thermal environment and we studied the loss of coherence due to extra dephasing noise.
+In particular, we focused on the self-discharging process of the battery as a result of contact with a thermal environment and we studied how the loss of coherence due to extra dephasing noise affects the stability of a QB.
 We did so by adopting the framework of the quantum work capacitances and MAWERs.
-We found that in the case of the generalized amplitude damping channel quantum coherence can enhance the efficiency of energy storage, while this advantage is lost in presence of sufficiently large dephasing.
-Remarkably, in the special case of a QB in contact with a very high temperature environment (i.e. for GADCs in the limit $\eta \to \frac{1}{2}$), the battery is able to preserve all of its input ergotropy.
+More explicitly, among other considerations: \begin{itemize} \item In Theorem \ref{theo1} we show how the capacitance and the MAWER associated with a specific functional (e.g. the ergotropy) are directly and formally related.